ivladimir7/OskarSandbox_project/README.md

 # Automated Gradle Java Project for an online bookstore [Oscar Sandbox](https://latest.oscarcommerce.com/en-gb/catalogue/)
-## Project created at school Students Telran
+## Project created at school Students TelranTitle

 ## Purpose of the project
 To automate testing of an online bookstore.